guillemontecinos/itp_fall_2018_open_source_studio/final_project/final.md

 This project attempted to address the problem of creating and maintaining translations to new languages other than English of the p5.js website.
 As an open-source and community-led project p5.js doesn't count with the resources to maintain and incorporate multiple languages automatically or by contributors.

-Originally this project goals were: 1) to review existing Spanish translations of the website and translate pages that haven been translated yet, and 2) develop a documentation document that could facilitate new contributions.
+This project goals were: 1) to review existing Spanish translations of the website and translate pages that haven been translated yet, and 2) develop a documentation document that could facilitate new contributions.
 Before this project the only resource and guidelines to learn how to contribute in new or existing translations was the repository's [README](https://github.com/processing/p5.js-website) file which -even it contains essential information- is brief and leaves too many points without explanation.

 This idea came after a collaboration I did last year with Aarón Montoya-Moraga when he translated both the website and the book to Spanish.

 ## Implementation
 1. _What themes, readings, and discussion from [the first half of this course](https://github.com/Open-Source-Studio-at-ITP/Syllabus) were most relevant to your work on this project?
 Version Control, Community / Code of Conduct, Unit Testing, Documentation and Accessibility, Software Licensing, Project Funding_